Apple investor vote sounds 'warning' over China app takedowns

 SumOfUs, the group that put the measure on the ballot, celebrated the totals.

-"Apple's investors have sounded the alarm that Tim Cook needs to listen to the concerns raised by frontline communities such as Tibetans and Uighurs who have long suffered under a tech dystopia," said Sondhya Gupta, a campaign manager for the group.
+Sondhya Gupta, a campaign manager for the group, said: "Apple's investors have sounded the alarm that (Apple CEO) Tim Cook needs to listen to the concerns raised by frontline communities such as Tibetans and Uighurs, who have long suffered under a tech dystopia."

+In the past, Apple shareholders have voted down human rights measures related to China by much larger margins.

 Sentiment appears to have shifted, experts said.

-Shareholders defeated a "proxy access" proposal to allow shareholders to nominate more than one director to Apple's board, with 68.9 per cent of votes cast against.
-They also voted down a measure to tie executive compensation to environmental sustainability metrics, with 87.9 per cent of votes cast against it, according to the company.
+Also voted down was a measure to tie executive compensation to environmental sustainability metrics, with 87.9 per cent of votes cast against it, said the company.